paritytrading/parity/libraries/book/README.md

 Parity Order Book implements high-performance order book reconstruction on the JVM.

+## Dependencies

+Parity Order Book depends on the following libraries:

+- fastutil 8.1.0

 ## Download

 Add a Maven dependency to Parity Order Book: